 After you have had some engagement with the person, you can then start to push for a sale.

-In this online exercise (with a quiz at the end) on writing follow-up emails, I'll show you three examples of different types of sales follow-up emails you can send to potential customers.
-I'll also show you vocabulary and phrases you can use in your own follow-up emails and explain what the purpose of them are.
+In this online exercise (with a quiz at the end) on writing follow-up emails, you'll see three examples of different types of sales follow-up emails you can send to potential customers.
+In these you'll find vocabulary and phrases you can use yourself and learn what kind of things to include in your own follow-up emails.

-To find out what makes a good sales follow-up email, read my 'How to write a sales follow-up mail' article/guide.
+To find out what makes a good sales follow-up email, read our 'How to write a sales follow-up mail' article/guide.

 Exercise & Examples: